Givaa/Givaa/README.md

 ## I'm a student of Computer Science in UNISA!

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning about AI and IoT security
 - 🥅 2023 Goals: Learn more about security
 - ⚡ Fun fact: I'm a pizza-fanboy